PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 24. If the maximum absolute error among the M-1+5 outer loop error terms is less-than-or-equal-to some small positive tolerance $toler_{tpi,out}$ in each period along the transition path, $\max\big|\left(error_{r_p}, error_r, error_w, error_p, error_{bq},error_{tr}\right)\bigr| \leq toler_{tpi,out}$ then the non-steady-state equilibrium has been found.

-	1. Make sure that the resource constraint for industry $M$ (goods market clearing) {eq}`EqStnrzMarkClrGoods` is satisfied in each period along the time path.
+	1. Make sure that the resource constraint for industry $M$ (goods market clearing) {eq}`EqStnrzMarkClrGoods_M` is satisfied in each period along the time path.
 It is redundant, but this is a good check as to whether everything worked correctly.
 	2. Make sure that the government budget constraint {eq}`EqStnrzGovBC` binds.
 	3. Make sure that all the $(T+S)\times2JS$ household Euler equations are solved to a satisfactory tolerance.